Paula Teixeira da Cruz

-Paula Maria von Hafe Teixeira da Cruz (June 1, 1960 in Luanda, Portuguese Angola) is a Portuguese lawyer and politician.
+Paula Maria von Hafe Teixeira da Cruz (born 1 June 1960) is a Portuguese lawyer and politician.
 She served as Minister of Justice in the government led by Pedro Passos Coelho from 2011 to 2015.

 Early life

 She was born in Luanda, Portuguese Angola in 1960.
 Her father was Augusto Teixeira da Cruz and her mother was Maria Susana Casanho von Hafe, whose father was a German.